grum-tez/archetype-docs/src/components/desc/create_contract.md

 }
 ```

-When the contract declared a [constant parameter](/docs/reference/declarations/contract#constant), then only a literal value can be passed.
+When the contract declares a [constant parameter](/docs/reference/declarations/contract#constant), then only a literal value can be passed.
 Say for example that the created contract has a constant parameter named `total_amount` typed `nat`:

 ```archetype
 archetype anothercontract